 I’m good at delivering oral presentations, and I don’t fear speaking in front of a crowd.
 When I give a presentation, my goals are to deliver the information clearly, and to make sure that everyone has a good time listening to me.

 I did a good job giving my first-year presentation, where I, a first-year PhD student, presented the meta-analytic study on narcissism in front of more than 40 professors and more senior PhD students in the department.
-Instead of starting with a slide introducing research background, I captured the audience’s attention immediately by playing a short clip of Jenna Maroney from 30 Rock, which vividly described to the audience with various research backgrounds what a grandiose narcissist looked like.
+Instead of starting with a slide introducing research background, I captured the audience’s attention immediately by playing a short clip of Jenna Maroney from 30 Rock, which vividly described to the audience with various research backgrounds what a grandiose narcissist looks like.

 I gained my confidence and competence in public speaking also from my experience of teaching undergraduate students for the past 7 semesters.
 I’ve taught both labs of 20 students and lectures of 60, and have enjoyed all of them.